keobox/turic/lesson14/topics.md

 * Comment: in case of pointers the field access uses `->` instead of `.` to enhance readability: make explicit the fact that we are dealing with a pointer to `struct` variable instead of simple `struct` variable, even if a compiler could infer this.
+* Refactor the program to use a `struct` type for fractions handling.